-High-throughput sequencing of RNA libraries (RNA-seq) has become increasingly common and largely supplanted gene microarrays for transcriptome profiling.
-When processed appropriately, RNA-seq data has the potential to provide a considerably more detailed view of the transcriptome.
-The CBW has developed a 3-day course providing an introduction to RNA-seq data analysis followed by integrated tutorials demonstrating the use of popular RNA-seq analysis packages.
-The tutorials are designed as self-contained units that include example data (Illumina paired-end RNA-seq data) and detailed instructions for installation of all required bioinformatics tools (HISAT, StringTie, etc.).
+High-throughput sequencing of RNA libraries (RNA-seq) has become increasingly common and has become the industry standard for transcriptome profiling.
+When processed appropriately, RNA-seq data has the potential to provide an exceptionally richview of the transcriptome.
+The CBW has developed a 3-day course providing an introduction to bulk RNA-seq data analysis followed by integrated tutorials demonstrating the use of popular RNA-seq analysis packages.
+The tutorials are designed as self-contained units that include example data (Illumina paired-end RNA-seq data) and detailed instructions for installation of all required bioinformatics tools (HISAT, StringTie, Kallisto, etc.).

 Participants will gain practical experience and skills to be able to: